oxidecomputer/windows-image-builder/README.md

   Server 2016 images don't provision correctly because the method of installing OpenSSH used in OxidePrepBaseImage.ps1 is only supported on Server 2019 and Server 2022.
-- Changing the image ID using the `--unattend-image-index` flag may not work with Windows Server 2022 installation media.